Call of Duty 4: Modern Warfare: Multiplayer

 Call of Duty 4: Modern Warfare features team-based and deathmatch-based multiplayer modes on various maps.
 Each mode has an objective that requires unique strategies to complete.
-Players can call in UAV reconnaissance scans, airstrikes, and attack helicopters, when they achieve three-, five-, and seven-enemy kill streaks respectively.
+Players can call in UAV reconnaissance scans, airstrikes, and attack helicopters when they achieve three-, five-, and seven-enemy kill streaks respectively.
 A game ends when either a team or player has reached a predefined number of points, or the allotted time expires in which case the team or player with the most points wins.
-If the points are even when the time expires, Sudden Death mode is activated in which there is no re-spawning and the team who either has the last man standing, or achieves the objective first are the winners.
+If the points are even when the time expires, Sudden Death mode is activated in which there is no re-spawning, and the team that either has the last man standing or achieves the objective first is the winner.
 If the player is in either of the two matches, then there is an Overtime match, in which the next team to win is rewarded the victory.

 The player's performance in the multiplayer mode is tracked with experience points, which can be earned by killing opposing players, completing challenges, completing objectives, or by completing a round or match.
 As the player gains experience, they advance in level, unlocking new weapons, perks, challenges, and gameplay modes.
 The highest obtainable level is 55, but on the console versions of the game, the player has the option to enter "Prestige" mode, which returns their level to one and removes all accumulated unlockables.
 This process can be repeated up to 10 times with a different insignia being given each time.

-As the player advances in levels and goes up higher in prestige, they earn the ability to customize their classes; this includes selecting their main weapon, sidearm and special grenade type.
+As the player advances in levels and goes up higher in prestige, they earn the ability to customize their classes; this includes selecting their main weapon, sidearm, and special grenade type.
 Additionally, the player can select 3 perks, one from each of the three "Tiers", that can customize their character further.
 Perk effects include, but are not limited to, extra ammunition, increasing bullet damage by the player, or dropping a live grenade when the player is killed.
-The player is also given the choice to complete challenges in order to receive even more experience points; challenges include achieving a certain number of kills with a specific weapon, shooting down a helicopter or performing a number of headshots.
+The player is also given the choice to complete challenges to receive even more experience points; challenges include achieving a certain number of kills with a specific weapon, shooting down a helicopter, or performing several headshots.
 Additionally, when the player attains a certain number of headshots with a specific weapon, excluding sidearms, the player unlocks extra weapon "camos", or camouflage, to use for that specific weapon.